Skip to content

 Every agent and MCP server you build in this tutorial is FIPS-compatible.
 If you're standing up a fresh cluster, consider enabling FIPS at install time — it can't be turned on later.
 See the Red Hat OpenShift FIPS documentation for instructions.

-2. Red Hat OpenShift AI
+2. Red Hat OpenShift AI and GPU support (Path A only)

-→ See Install OpenShift AI.
+→ See Install OpenShift AI and GPU Support.

-3. An LLM (RedHatAI/gpt-oss-20b)
+4. An LLM (RedHatAI/gpt-oss-20b)

 The tutorial uses RedHatAI/gpt-oss-20b served via vLLM.
 You need: